DaveAnthonyMolloy/Phorest-Demo/ReadMe.md

 **Setup and install Cypress**

 Follow the below steps for setup:
---1.
-Create Empty Project Folder in your desired location --2.
-Open the folder in Visual Studio Code:
+1. Create Empty Project Folder in your desired location
+2. Open the folder in Visual Studio Code:
-Visual Studio Code Menu > Navigate to File > Click on Open Folder > Choose the newly created Folder from Open Folder Wizard --3.
-Create package.json:
+Visual Studio Code Menu > Navigate to File > Click on Open Folder > Choose the newly created Folder from Open Folder Wizard
+3. Create package.json:
 In order to create the package.json, open Terminal in Visual Studio Code Menu and type the command below:
 ```bash
 npm init
 ```
 Upon entering npm init in the terminal, it asks for a set of questions.
 Answer them or hit [Enter] [Enter] until it finishes.
 Finally, it asks – Is this OK? (yes).
 Then, hit [Enter].
-Now the file named package.json is automatically created in the root folder of the project.
+Now the file named package.json is automatically created in the root folder of the project.<br />
---4.
-Install Cypress:
+4. Install Cypress:
 In the root Project Folder (CypressJavascript) > Terminal > type:
 ```bash
 npm install cypress --save-dev